-My most recent research project seeks to shed light on different reactions of a selection of EU member states to the increased numbers of asylum seekers’ and refugees’ access to health care in different European countries.
-In this project, I examine through a comparative lens how comprehensively and efficiently the arriving persons’ health care could be – and was intended to be – guaranteed in different types of national health-care systems.
+My most recent research project seeks to shed light on the regulation and politicisation of asylum seekers’ and refugees’ access to health care in different European countries.
+In this project, I examine through a comparative lens how comprehensively and efficiently the arriving persons’ health care could be – and was intended to be – guaranteed in different types of national incorporation and health-care systems.
 This includes a discussion of the motives driving policy makers’ actions at different levels (European, national, regional, communal), with regard to the adoption and interpretation of health policies under the influence of the recent polycrisis context determined i.a. by the so-called ‘migration [management] crisis’, the COVID-19 pandemic and beyond.
 Moreover, this project studies the role played by the involved migrating persons in these processes.
 Initially, the research project will focus on the cases of Germany, Italy, Sweden and the UK, but I intend to extend it to further European health-care and welfare systems in the mid- to long term.